Insurance12 min read

 After Passing Your Exam

-1. Submit license application to TDI
+3. Submit your license application to TDI and pay the $50 application fee

-4. Obtain appointment from insurance carrier
+4. Obtain an appointment from at least one insurance carrier so you can write business

 2026 Texas Updates